Hi Friends,

 Dear All,

-The First and the foremost stake holder is the participant itself.
-Unless having any urge for learning, the exercise becomes futile or just a ritual.
+The first and foremost stakeholder is the participant itself.
+Unless there is an urge for learning, the exercise becomes futile or just a ritual.

-The Second stake holder is the functional head or the department head who nominates the participant for leaning the skills.
-Unless his expectations are clear and very well spelt out, it becomes difficult to meet the same either by the participants or the trainer.
+The second stakeholder is the functional head or the department head who nominates the participant for learning the skills.
+Unless their expectations are clear and well spelled out, it becomes difficult to meet them either by the participants or the trainer.

-The Third stake holder is the organization or all other internal customers, who expect better performance from the participants or the department.
-Unless these expectations and the inter linkages are clear to all of the above, it remains the theoretical exercise.
+The third stakeholder is the organization or all other internal customers who expect better performance from the participants or the department.
+Unless these expectations and the interlinkages are clear to all of the above, it remains a theoretical exercise.

-This also covers tangible and intangible benefits such as return on the expenditure (investment in terms of time spent by participants, opportunity cost, etc) on training exercise, change in the mindset of participants and the culture, etc.
+This also covers tangible and intangible benefits such as return on the expenditure (investment in terms of time spent by participants, opportunity cost, etc.) on the training exercise, change in the mindset of participants, and the culture, etc.

-From my practical experience in for last 35 years, I feel that the effectiveness of Technical Training/ Skills is easy to map but for Soft Skills it remains much of the subjective.
+From my practical experience for the last 35 years, I feel that the effectiveness of Technical Training/ Skills is easy to map, but for Soft Skills, it remains much more subjective.

-If any of the experts have devised format for Soft Skill mapping, please share with us.
+If any of the experts have devised a format for Soft Skill mapping, please share it with us.

 Regards,